unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

 We refer to a library/language that constructs quantum programs as a "front-end," and a quantum computer or quantum computer simulator as a "backend."
-Mitiq currently supports Cirq, Qiskit, and pyQuil front-ends, and is backend agnostic - as long as you can run one a quantum program in one of the supported front-ends, you can use it with Mitiq.
+Mitiq currently supports Cirq, Qiskit, and pyQuil front-ends, and is backend agnostic - as long as you can run a supported quantum program on a backend, you can use that backend with Mitiq.

 We refer to a user-defined function that inputs a quantum program and executes it on a backend as an *executor*.
 Such functions always accept a quantum program, sometimes accept other arguments,